 Functions | Draw power from a fixed DC source and use electronic circuitry to invert DC to AC. | Produce electrical power |

 Time and effort to start | Take no time gap in the onset of power.
-Start on their own, once power is gone. | Take considerable time.
-Take the effort to start. |

 Fuel | Use stored DC electrical energy in a battery (or a battery bank).
 Require not much maintenance | Use fossil fuels (diesel, propane, gasoline) as the main power source to run an engine.
 Require periodic maintenance |